Soundmoney254/Adventure-Tours-Car-Hire/README.md

-# ADVENTURE TOURS CAR HIRE - Seemless Touring
+# ADVENTURE TOURS CAR HIRE - Seamless Touring
 This is a web application that allows a customer to hire a vehicle for their trip and make bookings.
 It also allows the vehicle owner to post their vehicle for hire.